Tahitian styles of dancing

 - and the hivinau, where everyone in the circle chants while dancing.

 "The dancers must do the paoa and hivinau.
-The judges are also looking for poise and synchronization," Mariteragi continues.
+The judges are also looking for poise and synchronization," Pane'e continues.
 "We're very particular that the girls' feet are flat on the ground and their legs are not spread.
 Also, their hips need to move without their shoulders shaking."

 "The boys need to do the pa'oti — the scissoring — with strong movements of the legs, while bending down and keeping the back straight.
 And, of course, they've got to sustain these movements.
-Tahitian dancing is very vigorous," he adds.
+Tahitian dancing is very vigorous," she adds.